stsurya/Terraform/tfIQ.md

 ## In what situations would you use terraform state rm or terraform import?

 terraform state rm is used to remove a resource from Terraform’s state file without destroying it in real infrastructure — usually when you no longer want Terraform to manage it or when refactoring modules. terraform import is the opposite: it lets you bring existing infrastructure under Terraform management by mapping it into state.
-I use state rm to stop tracking a resource, and import to start tracking an existing one
+I use state rm to stop tracking a resource, and import to start tracking an existing one.

+## How would you design a Terraform module for a reusable VPC that can be consumed across multiple projects?

+I would design the VPC module to be fully reusable, environment-agnostic, and region-agnostic, so it can serve multiple projects consistently.

+Structure: I keep the module self-contained with main.tf, variables.tf, outputs.tf, and a README.
+The module only defines how to build the VPC and subnets, but never hardcodes environment or region details.

+Inputs: I expose variables like cidr_block, public_subnets, private_subnets, project, env, and tags.
+This lets each project pass in its own CIDRs, regions, and naming details.

+Implementation: Inside the module, I use for_each to create subnets across AZs, and I apply a consistent naming convention like <project>-<env>-subnet-<az>.

+Outputs: I output useful identifiers such as vpc_id, public_subnet_ids, and private_subnet_ids, so other modules like EKS, RDS, or application gateways can consume them without duplicating logic.

+Reusability: Different projects or environments simply call the module with different tfvars (for example, dev, qa, prod) instead of duplicating code.

+Best practices: I keep state isolated per environment and per project, add feature flags (like enable_nat or enable_flow_logs), and enforce common tagging for governance.

+This way, I end up with one VPC module that multiple teams can use, while maintaining consistency, isolation, and scalability.